Macular degeneration: Stages

 In AMD there is a progressive accumulation of characteristic yellow deposits, called drusen (buildup of extracellular proteins and lipids), in the macula (a part of the retina), between the retinal pigment epithelium and the underlying choroid.
 This accumulation is believed to damage the retina over time.
 Amyloid beta, which builds up in Alzheimer's disease brains, is one of the proteins that accumulate in AMD, which is a reason why AMD is sometimes called "Alzheimer's of the eye" or "Alzheimer's of the retina".
 AMD can be divided into 3 stages: early, intermediate, and late, based partially on the extent (size and number) of drusen.

 AMD-like pathology begins with small yellow deposits (drusen) in the macula, between the retinal pigment epithelium and the underlying choroid.
 Most people with these early changes (referred to as age-related maculopathy) still have good vision.
 People with drusen may or may not develop AMD.
-In fact, the majority of people over age 60 have drusen with no adverse effects.
+The majority of people over age 60 have drusen with no adverse effects.
 The risk of developing symptoms is higher when the drusen are large and numerous, and associated with the disturbance in the pigmented cell layer under the macula.
 Large and soft drusen are thought to be related to elevated cholesterol deposits.

 Early AMD

-Early AMD is diagnosed based on the presence of medium-sized drusen, about the width of an average human hair.
-Early AMD is usually asymptomatic.
+Early AMD is diagnosed based on the presence of medium-sized drusen, which is about the width of an average human hair.
+It is usually asymptomatic.

 Intermediate AMD

 Intermediate AMD is diagnosed by large drusen and/or any retinal pigment abnormalities.
 Intermediate AMD may cause some vision loss, but, like early AMD, it is usually asymptomatic.

 Recently, subgroups of intermediate AMD have been identified, which have a very high risk of progression toward late AMD.
 This subgroup (depending on the precise definitions) is termed nascent GA and/or iRORA (incomplete retinal pigment epithelium and outer retinal atrophy).
-These 'high-risk' subgroups of intermediate AMD can be used to inform patients of theirs prognosis.
+These 'high-risk' subgroups of intermediate AMD can be used to inform patients of their prognosis.
 In addition, these can be applied in clinical trials as endpoints.